Latest forum topic

 Welcome to the A.L.A.EThe Association of Licensed Aircraft Engineers was founded in 1970 as a direct result of pressure being applied to remove the requirements for the Aircraft Engineer's Licence.
 The ALAE is non-political and non-partisan; our ambitions are to raise the status and dignity of our profession.

-New website coming soon!Please bear with us whilst our website is updated.
-We will be launching a new website in the coming weeks.
-In the meantime please direct any enquiries to firstname.lastname@example.org or visit www.prospect.org.uk for more information about Prospect and the Association of Licensed Aircraft Engineers.
+New website!Our new website is at ALAE new website.
+We are still adding new content so apologies if the site is a little sparse initially.
+In the meantime please direct any enquiries to email@example.com or visit www.prospect.org.uk for more information about Prospect and the Association of Licensed Aircraft Engineers.

 What is the A.L.A.E?The Association of Licensed Aircraft Engineers was founded in 1970 as a direct result of pressure being applied to scrap the Aircraft Engineer's Licence.
 The ALAE is non-political and non-partisan; our ambitions are to raise the status and dignity of our profession.
 The objectives of the Association are,